Kraken-CI/website/docs/features.md

   loop in tests
 - automatically estimated timeouts for jobs based on passed execution so there is no never ending jobs occupying resources
+- [custom tools](/docs/tools#custom-tools) that can be developed and hosted externally

 ## Reporting